Yoonkyo/yoonkyo.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the [Department of Electrical and Computer Engineering](https://www.ece.umd.edu/) at the [University of Maryland, College Park](https://www.umd.edu/), under the supervision of [Prof. Sennur Ulukus](https://user.eng.umd.edu/~ulukus).
-I am also a tenure-track assistant professor in the [Department of Computer Science](https://rokaf.airforce.mil.kr/afa/1424/subview.do) at the [Republic of Korea Air Force Academy](https://rokaf.airforce.mil.kr/afa/index.do).  \\
+I was a permanant military professor in the [Department of Computer Science](https://rokaf.airforce.mil.kr/afa/1424/subview.do) at the [Republic of Korea Air Force Academy](https://rokaf.airforce.mil.kr/afa/index.do).  \\
 I received my M.S. in [Computer Science and Engineering](https://cse.snu.ac.kr/) from [Seoul National University](https://www.snu.ac.kr/), advised by [Prof. Ted "Taekyeong" Kwon](https://mmlab.snu.ac.kr/) and B.S. in System Engineering from the Republic of Korea Air Force Academy.
 My research interests focus on privacy-preserving networks, machine learning-driven networked systems, user privacy, computer security, and future wireless networks.

 Here is my [CV](/cv_yoonkyo.pdf) for more info! \\